Friends of the Walk of Fame

 "Johnny Grant would be very pleased with the progress that we have made,” said Chamber President & CEO Leron Gubler.
 “Of course he would ask us why it took so long, but he would have been happy!
 This was one of his highest priorities just prior to his passing.”

-The first construction area for the repairs, beginning right after Labor Day, is located on the north side of Hollywood Blvd. just west of Highland Avenue and proceeds west to an area in front of the Dolby Theatre.
+The first construction area for the repairs is located on the north side of Hollywood Blvd. just west of Highland Avenue and proceeds west to an area in front of the Dolby Theatre.
 The construction in this area has been divided into three phases to minimize the impacts on surrounding retail businesses, the Metro station, and the community at large.
-The first two phases will be completed before the end of 2012, while the third phase will be delayed until March 2013 in order to avoid conflict with the holiday season and the 2013 Academy Awards.
+The first two phases were completed before the end of 2012, while the third phase was completed in 2013 in order to avoid conflict with the holiday and awards season.

-The construction in this area will include a complete removal and replacement of the terrazzo panels and damaged star panels.
-The soil and structural section below the surface will be removed and replaced.
-The historic aspects of the star panels will be preserved and reused.
-Sections of broken curbs also will be removed and replaced.
+The construction in this area will included a complete removal and replacement of the terrazzo panels and damaged star panels.
+The soil and structural section below the surface were removed and replaced.
+The historic aspects of the star panels were preserved and reused.
+Sections of broken curbs also were removed and replaced.

 "This is just the beginning,” said Jeff Briggs, who serves on the Trust Board and who was Chamber Chair when the task force first began its efforts.
 “Now that we have been able to commence work in this location, we can much more rapidly get to other portions of the Walk needing attention.
 This includes along Vine and virtually the entirety of the Walk.
-Hollywood has been growing, and continues to grow, and transportation is a key element to the new updated Community Plan.
-The Walk of Fame rehabilitation ensures that walking will be as much a part of Hollywood growth and transportation as the Redline.”
+Hollywood has been growing, and continues to grow, and transportation is a key element to the growing community.
+The Walk of Fame rehabilitation ensures that walking will be as much a part of Hollywood growth and transportation as the public transportation and the Red Line.”

 Help restore the Hollywood Walk of Fame by donating $25 to the Hollywood Chamber.
 In appreciation, we will send you "Friends of the Walk of Fame" pin with Certificate of Authenticity.